BenjaminWFox/website-2020/content/draft/tech/thinking-in-nextjs.md

 Inevitably there will be places where adding functionality is just more complex when rendering occurs in both a server and a browser context.
 Examples include:
 - [Redux](https://redux.js.org/recipes/server-rendering#redux-on-the-server) where server state may need to be merged with client state.
-- [CSS-In-JS](https://cssinjs.org/server-side-rendering) where server-generated style tags need to be removed before render.
+- [CSS-In-JS](https://cssinjs.org/server-side-rendering) where server-generated style tags need to be removed before rendering on the client.

 ## Execution Context